-Ramūnas Gaidamavičius (born in 1968) - APB Apranga group Development Director, Member of Board of APB Apranga since 30 April 2010, in the Company since 2002.
+Ramūnas Gaidamavičius (born in 1968) - APB Apranga group Development Director, Member of the Board of APB Apranga since 30 April 2010, in the Company since 2002.
 Education: Vilniaus University of Technology, Faculty of Mechanics, specialization in Machine Building.
 He has 5 000 shares of the Company, representing 0.01% of the share capital and votes.

-Information on positions in other companies: Chairman of the board of Apranga SIA; Chairman of the board of Apranga OU; Member of the board of UAB "Apranga LT UAB; Member of the board of SIA "Apranga LV SIA.
-Member of the board of SIA "Apranga BPB LV SIA; Member of the board of SIA "Apranga PLV SIA; Member of the board of SIA "Apranga PLV SIA; Member of the board of SIA "Apranga SLV SIA; Member of the board of OI "Apranga Estonia OU; Member of the board of OÜ "Apranga BEE OU; Member of the board of OÜ "Apranga PB Trade OU; Member of the board of OÜ "Apranga ST Retail OU.
+Information on positions in other companies: Chairman of the Board of Apranga SIA; Chairman of the Board of Apranga OU; Member of the Board of UAB "Apranga LT UAB; Member of the Board of SIA "Apranga LV SIA.
+Member of the Board of SIA "Apranga BPB LV SIA; Member of the Board of SIA "Apranga PLV SIA; Member of the Board of SIA "Apranga SLV SIA; Member of the Board of SIA "Apranga SLV SIA; Member of the Board of SIA "Apranga MLV SIA; Member of the Board of OÜ "Apranga BEE OU; Member of the Board of OÜ "Apranga PB Trade OU; Member of the Board of OÜ "Apranga ST Retail OU.